kvnwong/kvnwong.github.io/index.md

     https://clips.twitch.tv/<slug>

-Where the <slug> is the string that will be our slug.
+Where the slug is the string that will be our slug.
 Using our example clip, we can finally generate a complete URL to make our API call.

-     var slug = ""
+     var slug = "BreakableRoundMoonBrokeBack"
 	 var URL = base + slug;

 With our URL in hand, we make our GET request